Tikhon Shevkunov: Biography

-On 5 March 2010 he was appointed the Responsible Secretary of the Patriarchal Council for Culture and on 31 March 2010 a member of the Council for Culture at President of Russia.
+On 5 March 2010 he was appointed the Responsible Secretary of the Patriarchal Council for Culture and on 31 March 2010 a member of the Council for Culture of the President of Russia.

 Since 22 March 2011 he has been a member of the Supreme Council of the Russian Orthodox Church.

 22 October 2015 the Holy Synod of the Russian Orthodox Church appointed Tikhon to be a Vicar of Moscow Eparchy.
-The next day was announced the Bishop of Yegoryevsk and on 24 October 2015 Patriarch Kirill of Moscow Chirotonized him as the Bishop.
+The next day he was announced as the Bishop of Yegoryevsk and on 24 October 2015 Patriarch Kirill of Moscow chirotonized him as the Bishop.
 On 29 October 2015 he was appointed the head of the Western Vicariat of Moscow city.

+On 28 February 2025, the FSB arrested two church officials who were accused of trying to kill Tikhon Shevkunov.
+Ukrainian military intelligence denied the accusations saying they were “absurd" and "lies".

 Church building

-Tikhon organized construction of a huge Cathedral to New Martyrs and Confessors of Russian Church in the historical centre of Moscow, Lubyanka.
-The construction is considered controversial as the newly-built cathedral (55 meters high) would be much higher than Dormition Cathedral in Moscow Kremlin (45 meters high).
+Tikhon organized the construction of a Cathedral to New Martyrs and Confessors of Russian Church in the historical centre of Moscow, Lubyanka.
+The construction is controversial as the newly-built cathedral (55 meters high) would be higher than the Dormition Cathedral in Moscow Kremlin (45 meters high).
 Building of churches higher than Dormition Cathedral was traditionally forbidden in Moscow.